 MOD ARB/7/38

-32 4.1 Members shall promote the implementation of international telecommunication services. and shall endeavour to make such services generally available to the public in their national network(s).
+32 4.1 Member States shall promote the implementation and development of international telecommunications/ICT services.
+They shall also endeavour to ensure that operating agencies make international telecommunication/ICT services generally available to the public in their national network(s).

 Reasons: This proposal is based on CWG/4A2/161.
 This proposal merges between the views of the CEPT with the ARB, RCC, and USA.
 It also replaces the term "administrations or ROAs" with Member States and operating agencies.